link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 #### Role Explosion

 Simply applying this paradigm will lead us to a problem called **role explosion**.
-As the business grows and the complexity of access control increases, we must manage lots of roles.

 Let's say `Technical` documents shared with `Developers`.

 - `Lead` developers have fully access to them.
-- Some `Developers` can read and write them.
+- Regular `Developers` can read and write them.
 - `Intern` developes can only read them.

 If we create a shared powerful `Developer` role, it probably leads to permission escalation.
 Thus, we need to create `Developer`, `Developer-Lead`, `Developer-Intern` add the developers into new them respectively.
-As more aspects appear (departments, projects or teams), more roles will be also needed, resulting in management overhead.
+As the business grows with more aspects (departments, projects or teams), a lot of roles will be also needed, resulting in management overhead.
 It's often to see some roles will be established for few users.

 ### Attribute